 - Use your crockpot for buffalo chicken and place it in a covered container to use throughout the week for wraps, salads, or low-carb quesadillas.

 - Protein pancakes are always a staple in my house, and they take just minutes to make.
 I will make a double batch Sunday night to use for breakfast, snacks, or dinner.
-Then if any are left over after a few days (rarely happens), I will freeze them.
+If any are left over after a few days (rarely happens), I will freeze them.

 - Protein muffins are great to have for a snack and breakfast on the go!
-Most muffins can be made in 30-40 minutes and use a lot of the same ingredients as pancakes, so go ahead and make them at the same time.
+Most muffins can be made in 30-40 minutes and use many of the same ingredients as pancakes, so go ahead and make them simultaneously.

 - Chili is great to make ahead, and you can always freeze whatever you have leftover, so we always make a double batch!